Family Law

 Marriage begins with a commitment that cannot always be followed through with.
 If you find yourself in a circumstance that leads to divorce the best place to turn is a proficient divorce lawyer who understands your situation.
 In any divorce situations, all parties involved have many questions and concerns, but not enough answers.

-This option is an alternative to divorce that makes a marriage void.
+This option is an alternative to divorce that makes a marriage void, as though it never happened.
 There are certain reasons that must exist in order for an annulment to be a valid option under state laws.

 When children are involved, a divorce can be much more complex and stressful.
 The determination of who takes custody of the child or children can affect the lives of not only the parents but the children as well.
-There are various types of child custody scenarios that could take place.
+There are various types of child custody scenarios, including basic and extended shared parenting.

 The custodial parent after a divorce may be entitled to receive monthly allowances for support of the child.
 Child support differs from situation to situation and is based on income of both parties, health care costs, the number of children, and their lifestyle prior to the divorce.